A topic from the subject of Chromatography in Chemistry.

 Applications

-Environmental chemistry:* Chromatography is used to analyze environmental samples for pollutants.
+• Environmental chemistry: Analyzing environmental samples for pollutants.

 Conclusion

-Chromatography is a powerful technique that can be used to separate and analyze the components of a mixture.
-The stationary phase plays a critical role in the separation process, and the choice of stationary phase will depend on the nature of the sample and the desired outcome.
+Chromatography is a powerful technique for separating and analyzing mixture components.
+The stationary phase plays a critical role in the separation process; its choice depends on the sample and desired outcome.

 The Role of Stationary Phase in Chromatography